l900416/LTChat/LTChatDemo/Pods/Target Support Files/Pods-LTChatDemo/Pods-LTChatDemo-acknowledgements.markdown

  * This package is an SSL implementation written
  * by Eric Young (eay@cryptsoft.com).
  * The implementation was written so as to conform with Netscapes SSL.
  *
  * This library is free for commercial and non-commercial use as long as
  * the following conditions are aheared to.
 The following conditions
  * apply to all code found in this distribution, be it the RC4, RSA,
  * lhash, DES, etc., code; not just the SSL code.
 The SSL documentation
  * included with this distribution is covered by the same copyright terms
  * except that the holder is Tim Hudson (tjh@cryptsoft.com).
  *
  * Copyright remains Eric Young's, and as such any Copyright notices in
  * the code are not to be removed.
  * If this package is used in a product, Eric Young should be given attribution
  * as the author of the parts of the library used.
  * This can be in the form of a textual message at program startup or
  * in documentation (online or textual) provided with the package.
  *
  * Redistribution and use in source and binary forms, with or without
  * modification, are permitted provided that the following conditions
  * are met:
- * 1\.
-Redistributions of source code must retain the copyright
+ * 1. Redistributions of source code must retain the copyright
  *    notice, this list of conditions and the following disclaimer.
- * 2\.
-Redistributions in binary form must reproduce the above copyright
+ * 2. Redistributions in binary form must reproduce the above copyright
  *    notice, this list of conditions and the following disclaimer in the
  *    documentation and/or other materials provided with the distribution.
- * 3\.
-All advertising materials mentioning features or use of this software
+ * 3. All advertising materials mentioning features or use of this software
  *    must display the following acknowledgement:
- *    "This product includes cryptographic software written by
+ *    &quot;This product includes cryptographic software written by
- *     Eric Young (eay@cryptsoft.com)"
+ *     Eric Young (eay@cryptsoft.com)&quot;
  *    The word 'cryptographic' can be left out if the rouines from the library
  *    being used are not cryptographic related :-).
- * 4\.
-If you include any Windows specific code (or a derivative thereof) from
+ * 4. If you include any Windows specific code (or a derivative thereof) from
  *    the apps directory (application code) you must include an acknowledgement:
- *    "This product includes software written by Tim Hudson (tjh@cryptsoft.com)" *
+ *    &quot;This product includes software written by Tim Hudson (tjh@cryptsoft.com)&quot;
+ *
- * THIS SOFTWARE IS PROVIDED BY ERIC YOUNG "AS IS" AND
+ * THIS SOFTWARE IS PROVIDED BY ERIC YOUNG ``AS IS'' AND
  * ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE
  * IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE
  * ARE DISCLAIMED.
 IN NO EVENT SHALL THE AUTHOR OR CONTRIBUTORS BE LIABLE